James D. Payer | March 12, 2024 | Brain Injury

 Because of the brain’s essentialness to life, medical professionals must be able to discuss brain injuries with others clearly and accurately.
 To that end, the medical community describes TBIs by both the nature of the injury and the severity of its effects.

-Understanding these traumatic brain injury categories can help you make sense of things if you or a loved one suffers head trauma.
+Our personal injury lawyers mention that understanding these traumatic brain injury categories can help you make sense of things if you or a loved one suffers head trauma.
 There are four main types of TBI and three levels of severity, as discussed below.

 Prevalence of Brain Injuries in the United States

 Millions of Americans sustain a traumatic brain injury every year and are seen at emergency rooms across the country.
 Hundreds of thousands are hospitalized, and a small fraction die as a result of their brain trauma.
-Falls, car accidents, and acts of violence are some of the most common causes of traumatic brain injuries.
+Slips and Falls, car accidents, and acts of violence are some of the most common causes of traumatic brain injuries.

 You might wonder, “What does TBI mean, and what is its significance?”
 Traumatic brain injuries are distinguishable from other types of brain damage in that some external factor or force causes them.
 They are not the result of an illness that needs to be treated or a genetic condition that led to brain damage.